WangChi-AiMat/GNN-MGDeform/README.md

 ## About the Dataset

 The graph data is already prepared and located in the `MGDataset` directory.
+As the file size exceeds the GitHub limit, it has been uploaded to the Figshare shared repository with the link: .
+You only need to simply place this file in the directory like this: ./MGDataset.

 **Sample Details:**
 * The primary dataset consists of 120 Cu64Zr36 metallic glass samples.